gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

     `--name db` sets the name of the container which you can refer to from other commands

-    `--rm` tells Docker to delete the container as soon as it is stopped or the root process inside container finishes execution
+    `--rm` tells Docker to delete the container as soon as it is stopped or the root process inside the container finishes execution

 1. Run the backend container